mozilla/learning-networks/clubs/web-literacy-education-kit/content.md

-#Web Literacy Education Kit for Partners and Teachers
+#Mozilla Web Literacy Education Kit for Partners and Teachers

 ##Introduction